patchew-project/qemu/docs/devel/reset.rst

 Resettable interface provides the ``resettable_is_in_reset()`` function.
 This function returns true if the object parameter is currently under reset.

-An object is under reset from the beginning of the *init* phase to the end of the *exit* phase.
-During all three phases, the function will return that the object is in reset.
+An object is under reset from the beginning of the *init* phase to the *exit* phase.
+During *init* and *hold* phase only, the function will return that the object is in reset.
+The state is changed just before calling the *exit* method.

 This function may be used if the object behavior has to be adapted while in reset state.
 For example if a device has an irq input,